ttincs/guibat/README.md

+# GUIBAT:

-# GUIBAT: is a tool that accounts users’ perception for detecting unexpected sensitive resource accesses in Android apps.
+GUIBAT is a tool that accounts users’ perception for detecting unexpected sensitive resource accesses in Android apps.